John-Brandon/Surf_aggregator/README.md

 # Surf_aggregator

 HTML and JavaScript to aggregate surfing resources (webcams, tide tables, etc.).
 Currently a simple webpage with an embedded link to a surfcam(s).

 Normally, without a paid subscription to certain streaming services, a 15 second advertisement might play before every 30 seconds of live camera stream.

-This behavior may be avoided by embedding the camera URL into an iframe (which effectively bypasses the advertisments).
-Further, this HTML contains a short Java-script, which reloads an iframe every 30 seconds.
+This behavior may be avoided by embedding the camera URL into an iframe (effectively delinking from advertisment cycle).
+Further, this HTML file contains a short JavaScript function, which is used to reload an iframe every 30 seconds.
 This results in unlimited (free) live streaming with a brief reload twice a minute.

 ```html
 <head>